 You must be a Boston resident to apply to the Boston Arts Academy (BAA) as we are part of Boston Public Schools.
 Wondering if your neighborhood qualifies?: Allston, Back Bay, Bay Village, Beacon Hill, Brighton, Charlestown, Chinatown-Leather District, Dorchester, Downtown, East Boston, Fenway-Kenmore, Hyde Park, Jamaica Plain, Mattapan, Mid-Dorchester, Mission Hill, North End, Roslindale, Roxbury, South Boston, South End, West End and West Roxbury.

 We’re looking for students who are passionate about the arts.
 All interested students, regardless of experience, are encouraged to apply.
 BAA considers applicants for all grades.
-Applicants applying for 10th and 11th grade who pass their audition are placed on a standby list until a seat becomes available.
+Please note that applicants applying for grades 10-12 who pass their audition are automatically placed on a waitlist until a seat becomes available.

 Do you provide interpretation services?